StellaEXE/Module-5-OWASP-Top-10-Code-Fix/README.md

 By explicitly casting the input to a string (str()), we ensure that even if an attacker passes a dictionary or an operator, it is treated as a literal string value.
 This prevents the NoSQL engine from interpreting the input as a query command.

 **OWASP Reference:** Injection

+## **Insecure Design (A04:2021)**

+### **Analysis of Snippet 7**
+**The Vulnerability:** The code snippet allows a password reset solely by providing an email.
+There is no identity verification (like a token sent via email or an old password check).
+Any user can change the password of any other user simply by knowing their email address.

+### **The Fix:**

+The fix moves from a "direct update" to a broken-link workflow.
+Instead of changing the password immediately, the system generates a cryptographically strong, time-limited token and sends it to the registered email.
+This ensures that only the person with access to the email account can initiate the reset.

+**OWASP Reference:** Insecure Design